 Dr. Meeker is a professor at Southeastern Louisiana University, has received a school of nursing research award from SLU as well as a mentoring award from graduating students.
 Her areas of research include distance education, faculty collaboration and post-up surgical would healing.
 She also has been co-published in the Journal of Library and Information Services in Distance Learning on the topic of collaborating with librarians to assist online graduate students working within a consortium setting.

-Online NP programs in Louisiana are available through a number of different schools, all of which have campus-based facilities, but that also offer a broad availability of other degrees and programs, including nursing degrees at the bachelor’s level and even the DNP, in some cases.
+Online and hybrid NP programs in Louisiana are available through a number of different schools, all of which have campus-based facilities, but that also offer a broad availability of other degrees and programs, including nursing degrees at the bachelor’s level and even the DNP, in some cases.
 The list of schools below looks at these online NP graduate-level offerings in Louisiana.
+Note that the following schools are part of the Intercollegiate Consortium for a Master of Science in Nursing, offering an MSN in family nurse practitioner and psychiatric mental health nurse practitioner: McNeese State University, Nicholls State University, Southeastern Louisiana University, and University of Louisiana at Lafayette.
 Read on for more details.

 Patti Christy, DNP, FNP, APRN-BC is an assistant professor at McNeese who works in the graduate nursing program.
 She received her DNP from Texas Christian University and is a member of the Louisiana Association of Nurse Practitioners (LANP).